canonical/craft-parts/docs/base/dump_plugin.rst

 The Dump plugin can be used for any project where you want to include existing files from somewhere and keep the content as is.
 Its source can be a local directory, a remote repository, or a URL.
-Common use cases including:
+Common use cases include:

-- Include static files like scripts or media from another local directory.
+- Include static files like scripts or media from a local directory.
 - Download and unpack a pre-compiled proprietary software from a remote URL.
 - Use git to clone a remote SDK, dataset, or model.